concourse/time-resource/README.md

 *None.*

-### `out`: Produce the current time.
+### `out`: Produces the most recent valid time.

-Returns a version for the current timestamp.
-This can be used to record the time within a build plan, e.g. after running some long-running task.
+Returns a version for the most recent timestamp based on the configuration.
+This can be used to record a predictable time within a build plan, e.g. before/after running some long-running task.

 #### Parameters